Free DANB CDA Practice Test (2026)

 ICE Sample Question 1 of 3

-Which of the following is an example of a critical item that must be sterilized before use in a dental procedure?
+Which of the following is an example of a critical item that must be sterilized before use?

 1. Protective eyewear